flaxmans/CompBio_on_git/Assignments/04_TasksForWeek4.md

 # Assignment 04

-Announced: during week three of class
+Announced: during Week 4 of class

 Due: by Tuesday of Week 5

 ### *Assignment*: